Monabbir-Ahmmad/Monabbir-Ahmmad/README.md

 ### Some fun facts about me

-- 🔭 I’m currently working on an inventory management system
+- 🔭 I’m currently enjoying life while I can.
-- 🌱 I’m currently trying to learn about TensorFlow and OpenCV
+- 🌱 I’m currently learning about TensorFlow and Neural network.
-- ❓ Ask me about anything related to Coding, Anime, Games, Manga or Cooking
+- ❓ Ask me about anything related to Coding, Anime, Games, Manga or Cooking.
-- ⚡ Fun fact: I love watching anime and cooking delicious foods
+- ⚡ Fun fact: Yes, AI will take your jobs.
+It's inevitable.

 <br/>